maideyildiz/leaderboard/README.md

 ### Running the Application

 The application will start running at `http://localhost:3000`.
-Ensure that Docker is running as it is required to start the MongoDB and Redis services.
+Please ensure that Docker is running as it is required to start the MongoDB and Redis services.

 You can also access the application at [https://leaderboard-production-bfa1.up.railway.app/](https://leaderboard-production-bfa1.up.railway.app/).